atmelcorp/atmel-software-package/examples/can/TESTING.md

 ## Setup
 --------
 Step needed to set up the example.
+* Connect wires for CAN bus
-* For the SAM9X60-EK boards:
+  * For the SAM9X60-EK or SAM9X60-CURIOSITY boards:
-  On the 5-way CAN terminal block:
+    - On the 5-way CAN terminal block:
-    connect pin 1 (CAN0/CANH) to pin 4 (CAN1/CANH)
+      - connect pin 1 (CAN0/CANH) to pin 4 (CAN1/CANH)
-    connect pin 2 (CAN0/CANL) to pin 5 (CAN1/CANL)
+      - connect pin 2 (CAN0/CANL) to pin 5 (CAN1/CANL)
-  Since the DBGU pins are allocated to the CAN peripheral, in this example the console port is moved to the 40-pin GPIO/Raspberry Pi header.
+    - Since the DBGU pins are allocated to the CAN peripheral, in this example the console port is moved to the 40-pin GPIO/Raspberry Pi header.
 Please find TXD on pin 24, RXD on pin 26, GND on pin 30.
-* For the OTHER EK boards: Connect CAN0 and CAN1 together using a cable
+  * For the OTHER EK boards:
+    - Connect CAN0 and CAN1 together using a cable
-* For the EXPLAINED boards: Mount a FIELDBUS-SHEELD-XULT board and connect CAN0 and CAN1 together
+  * For the EXPLAINED boards:
+    - Mount a FIELDBUS-SHEELD-XULT board and connect CAN0 and CAN1 together
 * Build the program and download it inside the evaluation board.
 * On the computer, open and configure a terminal application (e.g. HyperTerminal on Microsoft Windows) with these settings: